dwday/cough_transfer_learning/README.md

-## An example transfer learning approach to analyze cough audio data using transfer learning
+## An example transfer learning approach to cough audio data classification using transfer learning

 This example is the part of the below work.
 Please cite you find it useful: